 You weren't waiting for it?
 Well, here it is anyway!
 There's a ton of information about these figures online.
 There are even fan sites dedicated to nothing but the diminutive brawlers.
 This article is about my personal M.U.S.C.L.E. memories, and as such, I am the only person who can write it.
 Ego?
 You bet!

 All we knew was that, as the box proclaimed, they were "Weird, Wild Wrestlers!"
-(Little-known fact: That's what the "www" stands for on this site specifically.)
+(Little-known fact: That's what the "www" preceding Retro Injection stands for.)
 Save yourself some money on acid by checking out the intro to the anime: